Breathable Face Masks for Summer Weather

 Breathable Single Layer Face Masks for Adults

 You’ll find a good variety below, from sheer chiffon and cheesecloth gauze, to more opaque (but still breathable!) linen.
-If you need an easy to wear face mask for warm weather or long days, cotton gauze is soft and comfy, and thin linen is one of my favorites.
+If you need an easy to wear face mask for warm summer weather or long days, cotton gauze is soft and comfy, and thin linen is one of my favorites.
 They’re both natural fibers that are also my go-tos for hot weather clothing.

 Breathable Single Layer Face Masks for Children